 Where: Λ=1-δv y0+δv22 y02 (6)

 An initial design of thermoacoustic refrigerator depending on the sequence showed in Fig. 2 is presented [6].
 A low-amplitude standing wave thermoacoustic refrigerator design is chosen to give a desired temperature difference across the stack, ∆Tm= 15 K, mean operating temperature, Tm= 300 K, a primary cooling power of 5 W, mean pressure, pm= 2 bar , pressure amplitude, po= 2 kPa and frequency, f= 500 Hz using helium.
 The parallel plate stack from Mylar material is selected with porosity 0.75.
-The resonator is selected from a PVC material which can reduce the thermal losses at the needed temperature difference across the stack [1].
-The obtained results from the design steps are used to build the DeltaEC model.
+The resonator is selected from a PVC material which can reduce the thermal losses at the desired temperature difference across the stack [1].
+The obtained results from the design steps are used in the DeltaEC model.

 Insert Fig. 2 about here.